Publication

 Frankle, Lorch and Roberts in Law360: Can A DAO Be Sued?
 SDNY Case May Hold The Answer

-Haynes and Boone, LLP Partner Matthew Frankle and Associates Austin Lorch and Payton Roberts authored an article for Law360 exploring if a decentralized autonomous organization, or DAO, can be sued in federal court.
+Haynes Boone Partner Matthew Frankle and Associates Austin Lorch and Payton Roberts authored an article for Law360 exploring if a decentralized autonomous organization, or DAO, can be sued in federal court.

 Read an excerpt below: